 Industrial cleaning, such as removing rust from old steel parts, can be a tedious process.
-Also the removal of paint and oil from metal parts can be annoying as well.
+Also, the removal of paint and oil from metal parts can be annoying as well.
 These processes often involve chemical solvents specific to each material to be removed.
-It is sometime wiser to just replace the old part rather than try to give it a new life.
+It is sometimes wiser to just replace the old part rather than try to give it a new life.
 However, this may come at a significant cost; laser cleaning has been touted as the eventual solution.

 It’s probably a bit blurry as to what exactly a laser does when removing rust.
-You might even be sceptical about the claims of this cleaning solution.
+You might even be skeptical about the claims of this cleaning solution.
 These are all legitimate questions which need to be answered.
 Here are the important facts to know regarding this new application of laser technology.

 1. All materials have an ablation threshold